Data driven weak universal consistency: Enters With Probability 1

-with probability 1.
-Note that the quantity on the left is actually a random variable that is sequence dependent (since $\tau$ is the empirical distribution of the sequence).
-Furthermore, we also have
+with probability 1 as $n \to \infty$, where we note that the quantity on the left hand side of~\eqref{eq:cdfconvg} is actually a random variable and $t$ determines $n$.
+Furthermore, we will also have after finitely many samples that

-where the first inequality follows since $p$ is in the reach of $p'$.
+where the second inequality follows since $p$ is in the $\frac1m-$reach of $p'$.
+Note that the 3 in the inequalities above can be replaced by any number strictly $>2$ or by an additive constant.

+Therefore, both~\eqref{eq:bnkrpt} and~\eqref{eq:bnkrpttwo} will eventually hold with probability 1.
+Furthermore, long enough sequences generated by $p$ fall into the zone of $p'$ with probability 1.
+This implies in turn that $\tau_{\eta,m}$ enters with probability 1.
+Note that it is entirely possible that